hkbuttar/matchstate/frontend/README.md

-# Step 14: Frontend
+# Frontend

-Next.js 16 (App Router, TypeScript, Tailwind), talking to the Step 13 FastAPI backend.
-Framework choice ("React + Vite" vs. "Next.js" vs. "Svelte" vs. plain HTML/JS) was made explicitly by the user rather than assumed, since the plan called for a deliberate choice.
+Next.js 16 (App Router, TypeScript, Tailwind), talking to the FastAPI backend (`backend/`).
+Framework choice ("React + Vite" vs. "Next.js" vs.
+"Svelte" vs. plain HTML/JS) was made explicitly by the user rather than assumed, since the plan called for a deliberate choice.

 ## Views